 This keto foods to avoid list is by no means exhaustive.

-If you can avoid foods and drinks and drastically increase your intake of healthy fats you can reach a state of ketosis and experience the numerous health benefits that will come your way.
+If you can avoid high carb food, drink, and drastically increase your intake of healthy fats you can reach a state of ketosis.
+You shall experience the numerous health benefits that will come your way.

 Once your body becomes fat-adapted, you will begin to experience fewer carb cravings as time passes.